ggrammar/ritter-gordon.love/index.md

 Fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSd_93D2n28ttJ7eVe08OMRarMYEwobt1IA1-ItAMmeOy-0lTw/viewform?usp=sf_link).

 ## Hotel Information
-The Hampton Inn in Durham is a 10-minute drive from the venue, and is convenient to downtown Durham.
+The Hampton Inn in Durham is a 10-minute drive from the venue and is convenient to downtown Durham.

 We have a block of rooms reserved at this hotel.
 There are two ways to book these discounted hotel rooms:
  * Call the hotel directly at 919-688-8880 and ask for the Ritter-Gordon Wedding block.